General Tinio: Economy

 Farming is the livelihood of the majority of the residents.
 Even though the municipality is located at the foot of the Sierra Madre Mountain Range, the topography is generally ideal for agricultural products such as palay and vegetables.
 A number of poultry broiler contract growers are also located in the municipality.
 Other industries include furniture and fixtures, backyard poultry, cattle and livestock, vegetable production, and minor agricultural livelihoods such as duck raising.
-"Ikmo" or betel leaf production is one dying symbol of the town.
-The older generations' practice of chewing betel leaves was not adopted by younger generations even with its reported natural anti-cancer formula.

 The remittances of numerous sons and daughters of Papaya abroad also help keep the economy of the town afloat.
 Papayanos can be relied to answer calls of assistance for the town's development.

 Minalungao National Park is also one of the biggest attractions in the town, catering to numerous visitors each day.

 Government

 Local government

 The following have led the town from its birth in 1921 to what it had become today.